zodiacg/awesome.rc/vicious/README.md

 Supported platforms: platform independent.

 - Arguments:
-  * takes a table with full paths to mbox files as an argument
+  * Takes a table with full paths to mbox files as an argument
 - Returns:
-  * returns 1st value as the total count of messages, 2nd as the count of old messages and 3rd as the count of new messages
+  * Returns 1st value as the total count of messages, 2nd as the count of old messages and 3rd as the count of new messages

 **vicious.widgets.mdir**